Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Simulations and Experiments

 Fig.~\ref{fig:exp_nominal} shows the results with the nominal input $u_{i,{\rm nom}},~\forall i\in \mc N$ only, where the initial configuration is the same as Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF1}.
 We can confirm from Fig.~\ref{fig:exp_nominal}\subref{fig:exp_nominal1} that a hole appears in the middle of the team at $t=3$\,s.
 Fig.~\ref{fig:exp_nominal}\subref{fig:exp_nominal2} shows the quadcopters located on the right do not preserve the triangular subgraph as opposed to the results with the proposed algorithm.
 The convergence speed is a bit shorter than that of the proposed method, and the quadcopters reach a peak of the density function at $t=12$\,s as shown in Fig.~\ref{fig:exp_nominal}\subref{fig:exp_nominal3}.
 The team keeps the almost same configuration for the rest of the experiment while making small holes.
 The final configuration is shown in Fig.~\ref{fig:exp_nominal}\subref{fig:exp_nominal4}.

 The evolution of the coverage cost \eqref{eq:locational_cost} is shown in Fig.~\ref{fig:exp_obj}.
 The nominal input allows the team to achieve the maximum at $t=12$\,s, while the proposed algorithm reaches the same value at $t=20$\,s.
-Differently from the coverage control only, the proposed method keeps increasing the objective function gradually.
+Remarkably, even though the proposed algorithm modifies the nominal controller maximizing the coverage cost to prevent holes, the team attains the same coverage cost as the nominal coverage controller solely aimed at maximizing coverage cost.
+This result implies that the proposed algorithm does not overly restrict the behavior of the team.
+Furthermore, differently from the coverage control only, the proposed method keeps increasing the objective function gradually.
 The proposed method attains a larger maximum because its property to connect each FOV leads to the configuration where one of the drones captures the peak of the density function at the center of its FOV, as illustrated in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF5}.
 In contrast, a drone with the coverage control in \eqref{eq:pi_gradient_H} repels other agents' FOVs to minimize their overlaps while trying to reach the most important area.
 This property might make a team get stuck into a deadlock before one of them captures the peak of the density function, as shown in Fig.~\ref{fig:exp_nominal}\subref{fig:exp_nominal4}.
-Fig.~\ref{fig:exp_HNCBF} shows the evolution of HNCBF in the proposed method, where we observe that they keep positive values throughout the experiment.
+Fig.~\ref{fig:exp_HNCBF} shows the evolution of HNCBFs in the proposed method, where we observe that they keep positive values throughout the experiment.
 At $t=80$\,s, there is a jump in the value of HNCBF, which is caused by the addition of the edge in the graph from the configuration in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF4} to Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF5}.